jsafrane/kubecon2019na/talk.md

 * Do regular backups!
 * Use dedicated tools for migration, such as Ark / Velero.
   * *How to Backup and Restore Your Kubernetes Cluster - Annette Clewett & Dylan Murray, Tuesday 4:25pm.*
-* Consider using `PersistentVolumeReclaimPolicy: Retain`.
+* Use `PersistentVolumeReclaimPolicy: Retain`.
+  * Especially before messing up with PV/PVCs.
   * Perhaps with a custom controller / operator that deletes the volumes after review, backup and / or grace period.

 --